 Board, College and Society Membership:

-- Fellow and Membership Committee Chair – Australasian College of Health Informatics
+- Council Member and Fellow, Chair of Membership Committee – Australian College of Health Informatics (ACHI)

-- Steering Committee Member – Cybersecurity CoP, Health Informatics Society of Australia
+- Chair Cybersecurity Community of Practice – Health Informatics Society of Australia (HISA)

-- Advisor – Executive MBA Program, QUT Graduate School of Management
+- Executive Advisor, QUT Graduate School of Management – Executive MBA Program

 - Reviewer – International Journal of Medical Informatics